drpetersonfernandes/SimpleLauncher/README.md

 The cover images should have the same filename as the game to be launched.
 These images will be loaded from a folder inside the images folder, which needs to have the same name as the specific system.
 The images must be in PNG format and have the same filename as the game.
 If the launcher doesn't find an image with the matching filename inside the folder, it will load "default.png".

+You can find cover images on the website https://github.com/libretro-thumbnails/libretro-thumbnails, with which I'm not affiliated.

 The format of the "system.xml" file is as follows:

 ```xml